 Anyone could enter the competition.
 Entries poured in from architects, artists, students, and other creative people around the world.
 A panel of 13 judges reviewed 5,201 proposals.
 It took six months to select eight finalists.
-Behind closed doors, one of the judges, Maya Lin, praised a simple memorial titled Reflecting Absence.
+Behind closed doors, one of the judges, Maya Lin, praised a simple memorial originally titled Reflecting Absence.
 The architect, 34-year-old Michael Arad, had never built anything larger than a police station.

 Michael Arad's VisionBorn in London, Michael Arad attended high school in Mexico, served in the Israeli Army, studied at Dartmouth College and Georgia Tech, and eventually settled in New York.
 On September 11, 2001, he stood on the roof of his Manhattan apartment building and watched the second plane strike the World Trade Center.
 Haunted, Arad began sketching plans for a memorial long before the Lower Manhattan Development Corporation (LMDC) launched their competition.